How to hire a fractional CTO: the playbook

 Write down the three most expensive technology problems in the business.
 That is the brief for the fractional CTO you are hiring.

-Step 2: Ask what they will ship in the first 30 days
+Step 2: Ask what they will build in the first 30 days

 This is the most important question in any fractional CTO evaluation.
 A legitimate fractional CTO should be able to tell you, in specific terms, what system will be running in your production environment within 30 days of starting.